j2blake/vivo-snapshot/README.md

 ## Structures

 ### URI List
 - One URI per line.
+- White space at the beginning or end of the line is ignored.
-Blank lines, or lines that begin with '#', are ignored.
+- Blank lines, or lines that begin with '#', are ignored.

 ### Session List
 - One request session per line.
-Blank lines, or lines that begin with '#', are ignored.
+- Blank lines, or lines that begin with '#', are ignored.
 - A request may be a single URL.
 - A request may also specify POST or GET, HTTP headers, and parameters.
 - A session may contain multiple requests, with an optional login/logout specification.